mataroa-blog/mataroa/README.md

 ### Database

+This project is using one PostreSQL database for persistence.

+One can use the `make pginit` command to initialise a database in the `postgres-data/` directory.

-This project uses PostgreSQL.
-Assuming one has set the `DATABASE_URL` (see above), to create the database schema:
+After setting the `DATABASE_URL` ([see above](#environment-variables)), create the database schema with:

 ```sh
 python manage.py migrate
 ```

-Also, initialising the database with some sample development data is possible
+Initialising the database with some sample development data is possible with:
-with:

 ```sh
 python manage.py loaddata dev-data